Find Grad Schools

 25 Yearly Graduations

 The 8th most popular school in the country for medical scientist majors who are seeking their master's degree is Icahn School of Medicine at Mount Sinai.
 Roughly 1,200 attend the school each year.
 During the most recent year for which we have data, 25 people received their master's degree in medical scientist from Icahn School of Medicine at Mount Sinai.
-Around 53% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+Of these students, 68% were women and 36% were members of underrepresented racial-ethnic groups.

 #9